 With so many varying factors, estimating your Social Security benefit can be a challenging task.
 Take advantage of these four useful ways to calculate the most accurate retirement benefit estimates:

 - Create a free my Social Security account.
 Setting up an account with the Social Security Administration gives you access to personalized estimates based on your earnings history on file.
+For a step-by-step tutorial on setting up your account, visit our Social Security account guide.

 - Call the Social Security Administration.
 If you don't have access to a computer or simply prefer to speak to someone over the phone to receive a benefit estimate, contact Social Security's national toll-free number: 1-800-772-1213.
 If you are deaf or hard of hearing, call their toll-free TTY number: 1-800-325-0778.